-- 1. Turn the air knob to DEFROST.

-- 2. Turn the temperature knob to the desired setting.

-- 3. Turn the fan knob to the desired speed.
+- 1. Turn the mode knob to the defrost symbol. - 2.
+Turn the temperature knob to the desired setting. - 3.
+Turn the fan knob to the desired speed.

 The side window defogging works equally as well in the heater, blend and defrost modes.